 Common Hiding Places for Bedbugs

 Bedbugs are masters when it comes to the art of hiding.
 Naturally, these parasites will hide in the corners of our beds and between the sheets and wait patiently for you to come and sleep.
+Alternatively, you can kill the bed bugs using steam from bed bug steamers.

 Remember that they do not live on the bodies of their hosts, so they have to find spots with close proximity to their source of food; your bed.